skjerns/3dprintedbrain_docker/README.md

 * [Install Docker Desktop on Linux](https://docs.docker.com/desktop/install/linux-install/)

-#### 2. Clone the repository and build docker image
+## 2. Clone the repository and build docker image

 Clone this repository by running

 `git clone git@github.com:skjerns/3dprintedbrain_docker.git`

+Then put your freesurfer license in the cloned repository.
+You can get the `license.txt` for free at [FreeSurfer Registration form](https://surfer.nmr.mgh.harvard.edu/registration.html).

-Navigate into the newly cloned repository and build the docker image by running the following command
+Navigate into the newly cloned repository and build the docker image by running the following command.

 `docker build --tag 3dprintedbrain .`

-#### 3. Convert NIFTI to STL
+## 3. Run extraction step

 Put your `subject.nii` or `subject.nii.gz` file into the cloned repository.
 If your data is in DICOM format, you can easily convert it using `dcm2nii`.
 A .nii is a NIFTI File that contains all the brain data of a participant.